Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### printSummaryBaseType

 This is the base type to use when fetching the attributes for the print summary window.
-If the attributes specified are not attributes on this type, Enterprise Viewer will fail to initialize properly.
+If the attributes specified are not attributes on this type, Enterprise Viewer fails to initialize properly.

 Default value: `Document`